DesktopGooseUnofficial/ResourceHub/info/modCreation.md

 # Info for mod creators

-The following assumes you are using dnSpy.
+The following assumes you are using *dnSpy*.

 ## Use a different version for the config